Vishrutha-11/50-projects-20-days/README.md

 **Steps to Run Any Project**

-1.Open Command Prompt Press Win + R, type cmd, and press Enter.
+Open Command Prompt Press Win + R, type cmd, and press Enter.

-2.Clone the Repository
+Clone the Repository
 git clone https://github.com/Vishrutha-11/50-projects-20-days.git

-3.Open the Project Folder
+Open the Project Folder
- cd 50-projects-20-days
+cd guess-my-number

-4.Open the Folder in VS Code
+Open the Folder in VS Code
 code .

-5.Run the Project
+Run the Project
 You can run it directly — no server needed.

 Right-click index.html → Open with Chrome OR

 In VS Code → Right-click index.html → Open with Live Server